-Upon award of the prime contract to a respondent, the prime contractor shall be required to submit accurate progress payment information with each invoice regarding each of its subcontractors, including M/WBE The originating department shall audit the reported payments to M/WBE and non-M/WBE subcontractor to ensure that the prime contractors' reported subcontract participation is accurate.
-Absent a waiver from the SDOP, a prime contractor's failure to reach the required level of M/WBE subcontracting shall be considered a material breach of contract.
-SBBC Bids, RFPs, RFQs, and/or contracts shall include language pertaining to responsibilities for prime contractors or vendors regarding invoicing and payment schedules.
-Prime contractors shall include clauses requiring them to pay subcontractors in compliance with Florida prompt payment laws (the "Prompt Payment Act"), and such clauses shall mandate that in the event of prime contractor non-compliance regarding such payments, the prime contractor shall be subject to any penalties and sanctions available under the terms of the SDOP policy, its contract with the SBBC, or by law.
+Upon award of the prime contract to a respondent, the prime contractor shall be required to submit accurate progress payment information with each invoice regarding each of its subcontractors, including MBE/WBE subcontractors.
+The originating department shall audit the reported payments to MBE/WBE and non-MBE/WBE subcontractor to ensure that the prime contractors' reported subcontract participation is accurate.
+Absent a waiver from the SDOP, a prime contractor's failure to reach the required level of MBE/WBE subcontracting shall be considered a material breach of contract.
+SBBC Invitations to Bid, RFPs, RFQs, and/or contracts shall include language pertaining to responsibilities for prime contractors or vendors regarding invoicing and payment schedules.
+Prime contractors shall include clauses requiring them to pay subcontractors in compliance with Florida prompt payment laws (the "Prompt Payment Act"), and such clauses shall mandate that in the event of prime contractor non-compliance regarding such payments, the prime contractor shall be subject to any penalties and sanctions available under the terms of the SDOP policy, its contract with SBBC, or by law.

 c.
-M/WBE Segmented Subcontracting Goals
+MBE/WBE Segmented Subcontracting Goals

-The GSC may establish segmented M/WBE goals within the annual Aspirational Goal based upon the M/WBE availability by industry in accordance with the SBBC's 2015 Disparity Study findings, along with relative M/WBE availability data to be collected by the SBBC through its CBR system, and the utilization of M/WBEs.
-The GSC may also establish M/WBE segmented subcontracting goals on an individual SBBC contract wherein an overall combined M/WBE goal is accompanied by subsets of one or more smaller goals that specifically target the participation of a particular segment of minority group member categories or the WBE segment based upon relative availability.
-Such segmented goals shall specifically target the participation of a particular segment of business enterprises owned and controlled by WBEs or certain minority group members (e.g., African-Americans or Hispanic-Americans) based upon relative availability and significantly greater patterns of underutilization and disparity within an industry as compared to other gender and minority group member categories of M/WBEs.
-The application of segmented M/WBE goals is intended to ensure that those segments of M/WBEs that have been most significantly and persistently underutilized receive a fair measure of remedial assistance.
-Segmented M/WBE goals shall operate in the same manner as the M/WBE Subcontracting Program set forth in Section E. 2.
+The GSC may establish segmented MBE/WBE goals within the annual Aspirational Goal based upon the MBE/WBE availability by industry in accordance with the SBBC's 2023 KIR Disparity Study Update findings, along with relative MBE/WBE availability data to be collected by SBBC through its CBR system, and the utilization of MBE/WBEs.
+The GSC may also establish MBE/WBE segmented subcontracting goals on an individual SBBC contract wherein an overall combined MBE/WBE goal is accompanied by subsets of one or more smaller goals that specifically target the participation of a particular segment of minority group member categories or the WBE segment based upon relative availability.
+Such segmented goals shall specifically target the participation of a particular segment of business enterprises owned and controlled by WBEs or certain minority group members (e.g., African Americans or Hispanic Americans) based upon relative availability and significantly greater patterns of underutilization and disparity within an industry as compared to other gender and minority group member categories of MBE/WBEs.
+The application of segmented MBE/WBE goals is intended to ensure that those segments of MBE/WBEs that have been most significantly and persistently underutilized receive a fair measure of remedial assistance.
+Segmented MBE/WBE goals shall operate in the same manner as the MBE/WBE Subcontracting Program set forth in Section E. 2.
 C. of this Policy.

 d.
-M/WBE Mentor-Protégé Program
+MBE/WBE Mentor-Protégé Program

-Under this Program element, the SDOP shall consult with the Small Business Advisory Committee to establish an M/WBE Mentor-Protégé Program that provides technical assistance to M/WBEs to build their capacity by pairing M/WBE protégé firms with a more established successful mentor firm that can provide the M/WBE business knowledge to further grow their business.
-The Coordinator of the SDOP shall examine various "best practices" of other mentor-protégé programs including, but not limited to, incentives for mentor firms to pair with protégé firms; approval and monitoring of written mentor-protégé team agreements that outline the respective objectives and responsibilities of the mentor-protégé team members; maintaining the independence and business autonomy of the protégé firms from mentor team members; terms for dissolution of mentor-protégé teams; and objective criteria for quantifying the success of mentor-protégé relationships.
-The Coordinator of the SDOP or designee shall seek to establish the guidelines for this program within one (1) year of the effective date of this Policy, and shall have discretion to modify the M/WBE Mentor-Protégé Program as necessary to address weaknesses or unintended consequences.
+Under this Program element, the SDOP shall consult with the Small Business Advisory Committee to establish an MBE/WBE Mentor-Protégé Program that provides technical assistance to MBE/WBEs to build their capacity by pairing MBE/WBE protégé firms with a more established successful mentor firm that can provide the MBE/WBE business knowledge to further grow their business.
+The Officer, EDDC shall examine various "best practices" of other mentor-protégé programs including, but not limited to, incentives for mentor firms to pair with protégé firms; approval and monitoring of written mentorprotégé team agreements that outline the respective objectives and responsibilities of the mentor-protégé team members; maintaining the independence and business autonomy of the protégé firms from mentor team members; terms for dissolution of mentor-protégé teams; and objective criteria for quantifying the success of mentor-protégé relationships.
+The Officer, EDDC or designee shall seek to establish the guidelines for this program within one (1) year of the effective date of this Policy and shall have discretion to modify the MBE/WBE Mentor-Protégé Program as necessary to address weaknesses or unintended consequences.